-I always plan to plant my garlic in the fall, but sometimes it hasn't worked out that way.
-Whether because of moving, or surprise early snow storms, or just bad planning and being too busy, there have been a few years that my garlic hasn't made it into the ground before winter set in, and it was just too late.
+I always plan to plant my garlic in the fall, but sometimes life in the fall just doesn't allow it to happen.
+Whether because of moving, or other life events, there have been multiple years that my garlic hasn't made it into the ground in the autumn months, before the ground froze and it was too late.

-More than ever, it's important to choose a prime location for your garlic if it's going to have a shorter than usual growing season, because of being started in the spring.
-Choose a location with well-drained soil that gets full sun - at least 6-8 hours daily.
+More than ever, it's important to choose a prime location for your garlic if it's going to have a shorter than usual growing season.
+Choose a location with well-drained soil that gets full sun--at a very minimum, 6-8 hours daily.

 It's usually good practice to also use a garden bed that hasn't been used for onions, garlic, or other alliums within the previous year.
-But in my opinion, I'd always prioritize the quality of the location over the rotation aspect, if you're faced with having to make that choice.
+For my money though, I'd always prioritize the quality of the location over the rotation aspect, if you're faced with having to make that choice.

 3. Use the best seed garlic you have available